genophenoenvo/genophenoenvo.github.io/README.md

 - **Tutorials**: Tutorials to teach how to use our platforms.

-- **Publications:**: Presentations and peer-reviewed work conducted on the award.
+- **Publications**: Presentations and peer-reviewed work conducted on the award.

 #### Making Changes to the RTD portion of our website